hugolu/learn-test/executable-specifications.md

   - **Negotiable**: A story is a placeholder that facilitates conversation and negotiation between the team and stakeholders.
 At any time, the story can be rewritten or even discarded.
 A story is not fixed and set in stone, up until it is part of the upcoming sprint.
   - **Valuable**: A story needs to deliver value to the stakeholders (either the end user or the purchaser).
   - **Estimable**: The team needs to be able to roughly estimate the size of the effort to complete the story.
   - **Small**: A story can start its life as a big placeholder.
-As time goes by and you better understand the intricacies of the desires, the place- holder will be split into smaller stories.
+As time goes by and you better understand the intricacies of the desires, the placeholder will be split into smaller stories.
 When the most important ones are close to being delivered, they need to be small enough so that they can be completed in a single sprint.
   - **Testable**: A story must provide the necessary information to clearly define the acceptance criteria that confirm the story is completed.

 ## Chapter 5 - Refining User Stories by Grooming the Product Backlog